Usagi5677/helpdesk-prototype-frontend/README.md

 I was responsible for both **frontend and backend development**.
 This repository contains the **frontend** part of the project, built with **React + TypeScript**.
 Backend part (available [here](https://github.com/Usagi5677/helpdesk-prototype-backend)).

-Key contributions:
+Key Contributions:

+- Developed full-stack features using React, NestJS, and TypeScript
-- Implemented UI components and state management
+- Implemented UI components and state management in React
-- Integrated **Apollo GraphQL** for API calls
+- Integrated Apollo GraphQL for efficient API communication
-- Developed **real-time notifications** using **GraphQL subscriptions & Redis**
-- Designed and implemented **role-based access control**
+- Designed and implemented role-based access control (RBAC)
+- Developed real-time notifications using GraphQL subscriptions & Redis
-- Built dashboard features and filtering functionality
+- Built dashboard features and advanced filtering functionality
+- Created cron jobs for scheduled checklist generation

 ---